Quick Research Links

 The CILP database provides topical access to the most recent issues of over 500 current legal publications.
 Citations are grouped by legal subject or by journal tables of contents, and includes links to the full-text on LexisNexis, Westlaw and HeinOnline.
 The latest issue of CILP is available every Friday, and is 4-6 weeks earlier than other commercial legal periodical indexes.

-Fastcase is the online legal research provider for members of the State Bar of Georgia.
+Fastcase is an online legal research provider for members of the State Bar of Georgia, and is currently a free membership in the bar associations of more than 25 states.
 Mercer law faculty and students have permission to access Fastcase.

 Federal and State Research

-Mercer law library's comprehensive guide on conducting effective Georgia research.
-It includes the Georgia constitution, legislation, case law, regulations, city and county websites, libraries, Georgia newspapers, and more.
+Mercer law library's comprehensive guide on conducting effective Georgia research includes the Georgia constitution, legislation, case law, regulations, city and county websites, libraries, Georgia newspapers, and more.

 American Association of Law Libraries (AALL)